 One symptom of rabies is a fear of water.
-This fear is caused by the patient’s inability to swallow liquids, as the muscles controlling that action may become paralyzed.
+This fear is caused by the patient’s inability to swallow liquids, as the muscles controlling that action may become paralyzed due to the rabies virus.

-The scene is a familiar one.
 A rabid dog terrorizes a sleepy town, and the children are ushered inside their homes.
-No one lets the dog get too close.
 Its mouth is open, saliva dripping, teeth bared, muscles tensed and eyes red.
 Its madness is driving it to bite and tear into anyone that comes near it.

 Ancient cultures, like the Greeks and Romans, were well aware of rabies.
 The Greeks knew it as Lyssa (rage) or hydrophobia (fear of water).
 The Romans called it rabies, after the Latin word rabere, meaning rage.
 The Greeks and the Romans didn’t know of any other disease that manifested such madness.